Jiu Jitsu (film)

-Jiu Jitsu is a 2020 American science fiction martial arts film directed and co-written by Dimitri Logothetis and starring Alain Moussi, Frank Grillo, JuJu Chan, Tony Jaa and Nicolas Cage.
-The film is based on the 2017 comic book of the same name by Logothetis and Jim McGrath.
-The film was a box office bomb, grossing less than $100,000 against a budget of over $25 million, and was critically panned.
+Jiu Jitsu is a 2020 American science fiction martial arts film directed by Dimitri Logothetis, who co-wrote the screenplay with James McGrath.
+It is based on the 2017 comic book of the same name by Logothetis and McGrath.
+It stars Alain Moussi, Frank Grillo, JuJu Chan, Tony Jaa and Nicolas Cage.
+It was a box office bomb, grossing less than $100,000 against a budget of $25 million, and was critically panned.

 Plot

-Every six years, an ancient order of expert Jiu Jitsu fighters faces a vicious race of alien invaders in a battle for Earth.
-For thousands of years the invaders have lost to Earth's defenders, up until now.
-Earth's future is in jeopardy.
+Every six years in the last two millennia, an ancient order of superhuman martial artists called Jiu Jitsu faces a vicious race of alien invaders in a battle for Earth.
+The invaders have always lost to Earth's defenders, up until now.